RefresherTowel/docs/statement/index.md

   - The Statement  script library.
   - The **Echo** debug helper library (shipped free with Statement).
 It provides the debug functions used in the examples: `EchoDebugInfo`, `EchoDebugWarn`, and `EchoDebugSevere`.

 > Statement's examples and internal debug calls use these Echo helpers.
-If you remove Echo from your project or choose not to import it, you can either write `show_debug_message()`
+If you remove Echo from your project or choose not to import it, you can either write some simple `show_debug_message()`
-> wrappers with the same names, or update the debug calls in Statement to use your own debug system instead.
+> wrapper functions with the same names, or update the debug calls in Statement to use your own debug system instead.
 {: .note}

 No additional extensions or assets are required.